An Ode to Phaedra

 A question that nagged him throughout, "Do I know how to love?"

-Bothered and chaffed his confidence.
+Bothered his conscience and chaffed his confidence.
 He shipwrecked upon his

-Antagonizing pride; he kept slipping off the cliffs of his own mortality,
+Antagonizing pride; he kept slipping off the cliffs of his own inept humanity,

 Ask the wrong question.
 It is not to know, it is to be, and to